YellowDummy/SmolEngine/README.md

 1. Install Vulkan SDK (1.2 or higher)
 2. Call Win-GenProject.bat or run ```premake5 vs2019```
 3. Go to Libraries\vulkan and extract libs.7z
+4. Go to Libraries\assimp and extract libs.7z
-4. Go to Libraries\fmod\libs and copy all dll's to output folder
+5. Go to Libraries\fmod\libs and copy all dll's to output folder
-5. Under configuration properties makes sure that Yojimbo project is set to "build"
+6. Under configuration properties makes sure that Yojimbo project is set to "build"